AlphaAssay $ test my signal

 Rules for your trading agent

 Drop one of these blocks into your agent's configuration and it will validate every signal before it trades.
-The rule is the same everywhere — no strategy goes live without a signed verdict — expressed in the format your tool reads: a Cursor rule, a CLAUDE.md snippet, or a plain system-prompt paragraph.
-Each calls the free, deterministic AlphaAssay HTTP API; no SDK, no account.
+The rule is the same everywhere — no strategy goes live without a structured verdict, and a signed certificate is issued separately when portable proof is required — expressed in the format your tool reads: a Cursor rule, a CLAUDE.md snippet, or a plain system-prompt paragraph.
+The free demo is unsigned; its known specimen answers have stable semantic fields, while volatile metadata may vary.
+No SDK or account is needed for that check.

 What is the rule, in one sentence?